GriffinLiang/griffinliang.github.com/_posts/2016-12-23-Life-in-Ottawa.md

 #### My experience in English Studying Group ####

+Feb 15, 2017

+Today I was picked by Shirley Taylor.
+She is a 84 years old lady who used to play piano as her career.
+One amazing thing is that her daughter is 35 years old now.
+She got 3 children and 5 grandchildren.
+And many of the grandchildren like skiing and her grandson even teaches ski lessons for young children.
+Then Nelson Freire joined us.
+She is a brazil girl who went to France for an internship.
+After that, she got a fellowship there and met her husband who was assgined to work in France by Canadian goverment.
+We talked about chinese history and some life things.
+For example, Nelson's child is fifteen months now, and they talk with three languages (French, Portuguese and English) in family.
+Well, it is very hard for the child to learn to speak now :)

+***

 Feb 7, 2017

 LYNDA, a lawyer, a mother of two children and a female who loves sports a lot.
 While talking, you can see her love for the children.
 Last week, she told her son not to ski in the trees and not to follow his friends who always ski fast.
 However, bad thing happend.
 His son hit on a tree on the first trial and broke his leg.
 She said to me a mother usually has a prominent foresight.
 She also told me about her daughter who is a vegeterian.
 Her daughter is a the fourth year university student whose major is art (maybe not accurate).
 Though she got a driver license, she still has trouble to drive a car.
 Maybe artists do not drive car by themselves.
 Back to LYNDA, she is a happy woman and moves to a lot of places (even America) during her life.
 She grew up in Ottawa and selected the university which is away from home to be independent.
 She does a lot of sports like skiing, skating and riding bicycle.
 It must be very exciting to go to university by skating on the river.
 Moreover, she suggested me to join the winter lude to see the sculptures in Confederation Park.
 I enjoy talking to you and appreciate your sharing the time with me!